Table of Contents

 Best Types of Flooring for Living Rooms

 Even though everyone has unique preferences, there are a few materials that make for the best flooring for living rooms.
-Here are four of the most popular types of living room flooring, as well as the pros and cons of each of them.
+Here are four of the most popular flooring choices for living rooms, as well as the pros and cons of each of them.

 Hardwood flooring for living rooms is a popular choice for households that want an upscale look and prioritize durability and appearance.
 In fact, one survey found that 72% of homes have hardwood flooring in the living room.